Home/Resources/My baby is 8 months old and isn’t crawling yet—is this typical?

 Dear ZERO TO THREE,

 Q: My 8-month-old isn’t crawling yet.
 All the other babies in her playgroup are.
-Should I be worried?
+When do babies start crawling and should I be worried?

 —Concerned Parent